Pakistans World Cup Semi Hopes Over As New Zealand Progress - UrduPoint

 Pakistan's World Cup Semi Hopes Over As New Zealand Progress

-London, July 5 (UrduPoint / Pakistan Point News - 5th Jul, 2019 ) :Pakistan thumped Bangladesh by 94 runs in their final World Cup group match on Friday but it was not enough to earn them a place in the semi-finals as New Zealand went through on net run-rate.
+London, July 5 (UrduPoint / Pakistan Point News - 5th Jul, 2019 ) :Pakistan thumped Bangladesh by 94 runs in their last World Cup group match on Friday but suffered a painful exit as New Zealand pipped them to a semi-final place on net run-rate.

-Sarfaraz Ahmed's team needed to smash the world record for margin of victory in a one-day international after winning the toss to keep the dream alive, but a miracle win never looked remotely likely at a sun-drenched Lord's.
+Sarfaraz Ahmed's team needed to smash the world record for margin of victory in a one-day international but a miracle win never looked remotely likely at a sun-drenched Lord's.

-Their total of 315 for nine meant Bangladesh needed only eight runs to end Pakistan's hopes of progress at the tournament and they reached that in the second over.
+Pakistan's total of 315 for nine meant Bangladesh needed only eight runs to end the 1992 world champions' hopes of advancing to the semi-finals.

-Teenager Shaheen Afridi took six wickets as Pakistan won the game easily to finish level on 11 points and games won (five) with fourth-placed New Zealand, leaving them outside the top four due to their inferior run-rate.
+Teenager Shaheen Afridi returned the best-ever figures for Pakistan at a World Cup of 6-35 as they finished level on 11 points and games won (five) with fourth-placed New Zealand, missing out on the top four due to their inferior run-rate.

 The other teams in next week's semi-finals are Australia, India and hosts England, with the final group matches taking place on Saturday.

+Pakistan finished the tournament with four straight wins but ultimately paid the price for a sluggish start.

+"Unfortunately we played very good cricket in the last four matches but we have not qualified," said Sarfaraz.

-Pakistan, backed by thousands of passionate flag-waving fans, started curiously slowly, crawling to 38-1 after 10 overs.
+"Only the one match will cost us in the whole tournament (against West Indies).
+We played very good cricket."
+Pakistan, backed by thousands of passionate flag-waving fans in London, started curiously slowly, crawling to 38-1 after 10 overs.

 Imam-ul-Haq (100) and Babar Azam (96) eventually stepped on the gas, reaching their 150 partnership for the second wicket off 146 balls but both fell in quick succession to suck the momentum out of their innings.